saiaku-gaming/valhalla-game.se/_posts/2017-08-01-july-monthly-report.md

 Major things which are not yet implemented:

 * Allow the AI to use bows
-* Make the AI react a lot better to being shot at from an unkown source
+* Make the AI react a lot better to being shot at from an unknown source
 * Create an ammunition system for arrows
 * Allow the player to recuperate arrows if found in the world